lukedavisseo/fuzzzy_st/README.md

 7. Click Download CSV to download the table in a CSV file

 ## Data input
-Currently, Flou will only accept text data from CSV files.
+Currently, Fuzzzy ST will only accept text data from CSV files.
 That text data can be any of the following (but not exclusively):

 * URLs
 * Metadata (meta titles and meta descriptions)
 * Headings (H1-H6)

 ## Processing
-Flou uses PolyFuzz, a fuzzy matching Python package, to determine matching scores for two given datasets with help from three language models:
+Fuzzzy ST uses PolyFuzz, a fuzzy matching Python package, to determine matching scores for two given datasets with help from three language models:

 * TF-IDF
 * all-MiniLM-L6-v2